NapkinVisual/Napkin-Visual/docs/api-reference/advanced-usages/custom-mapbox-host.md

 ```

 ### 2. Overriding the default MapStyles
-The default MapStyles KeplerGL uses might not be accessible to you, in this case you will need to provide MapStyle overrides.
+The default MapStyles the map uses might not be accessible to you, in this case you will need to provide MapStyle overrides.
 During construction of your component:
 ```js
   this.token = '';
   this.apiHost = "https://api.mapbox.cn";